celo-org/developer-tooling/docs/command-line-interface/account.md

       URL of the node to run commands against or an alias

   --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d
-      (required) Address of the account to set metadata for or an authorized signer for the address in the metadata
+      (required) Address of the account to set metadata for.
+Claiming address must be registered as validator

   --gasCurrency=0x1234567890123456789012345678901234567890
       Use a specific gas currency for transaction fees (defaults to CELO if no gas